ProjectZero-io/prompt-mining-boilerplate/README.md

 - Onboarding flows (give new users their first prompts)
 - Admin operations (retroactive rewards)

-**⚠️ Security Note:** This endpoint allows the backend to mint prompts for any address.
+**Security Note:** This endpoint allows the backend to mint prompts for any address.
 Ensure proper access control and validation in production.

 ---